andyglick/atlassian-fugue/readme.md

 ## Android

-Please use 2.x releases for projects requiring JDK 1.6.
-The latest release 2.x release is v2.6.1.
+The latest release that supports JDK 1.6 is v2.6.1.
+The latest release that supports JDK 1.7 is v2.7.0.
+This is forward compatibile with guava for andriod v22+ which requires 1.7.

 ## Migrating from Fugue v2.x to v3.x